IntersectMBO/osc-documentation/open-source-committee/VOTING.md

 5. **Election Method & Results:** The election method should follow *at least* the standard voting method adopted by the committee.
 Votes **must** use roll-call voting and results **must** be published via the committee's public communications channel(s).
-    1. **Ties & Run-Offs:** The method of resolving a tie or run-off scenario is currently TBD.
+    - **Ties & Run-Offs:** The method of resolving a tie or run-off scenario is currently TBD.
-    2. **Quorum:** A vote for candidates should only be considered valid if *at least* a simple majority of the duly elected (non-appointed or interim) members of the committee have participated in voting.
+    - **Quorum:** A vote for candidates should only be considered valid if *at least* a simple majority of the duly elected (non-appointed or interim) members of the committee have participated in voting.
-    3. **Conflict of Interest:** No current member of the committee who is standing for reelection (incumbent) may participate in voting.
+    - **Conflict of Interest:** No current member of the committee who is standing for reelection (incumbent) may participate in voting.
-    4. **Lack of Candidates:** Should a situation arise where there is a lack of eligible candidates standing in any given cohort election cycle (i.e. only 1 seat of 3 vacancies filled), the vacant seats may be appointed purusant to the same terms of *abdication and vacancies*.
+    - **Lack of Candidates:** Should a situation arise where there is a lack of eligible candidates standing in any given cohort election cycle (i.e. only 1 seat of 3 vacancies filled), the vacant seats may be appointed pursuant to the same terms of *abdication and vacancies*.

 6. **Abdication & Vacancies:** Should a seat on the committee become vacated due to member resignation or abdication